OOFy-OOF/Arduino-Dial-Input-over-Serial/README.md

 <img width="935" height="120" alt="image" src="https://github.com/user-attachments/assets/4e2cce98-64a9-480f-8893-aa8f51043c65" />

 ### Still not working?
 Make sure no other program (for example, Arduino IDE) is accessing your COM port while trying to run the program; this will prevent it from receiving data.
+Also make sure you don't already have an instance running.